How can we help you today?

 Business registration fees

-Some industries, like agriculture and mining, also need federal permits.
+Some industries, such as agriculture and mining, also require federal permits.
 Many licenses must be renewed regularly, so it’s good to check the rules in your area.

 Domain registration costs

-A website is very important for your eCommerce business.
+A website is crucial to your e-commerce business.
 But before you can set it up, you’ll need a website name, also called a domain name.
 This is the web address people type to find you online, like yourbusinessname.com.
 It helps your target audience know where to go.

 On Network Solutions, a .com domain starts at $11.99 per year unless it’s a premium domain.
-If you want added privacy and protection, it costs $1.99 per month.
+If you want added privacy and protection, you can add it for an extra fee.

 Website setup costs

 For your website to go live, you need a web hosting service so customers can easily access your product or service-based business.
-It should also work well on phones, tablets, and desktops because otherwise, visitors may have trouble navigating.
-Subtle as it seems, this is part of your marketing strategy, where you not only help customers browse smoothly but also improve your chances of appearing in search results.
+For most businesses, this is one of the more important common startup expenses, especially if you are operating online instead of running a physical storefront.
+Your site should also work well on phones, tablets, and desktops.
+Otherwise, visitors may have trouble navigating.
+This also supports your marketing strategy and helps improve your search rankings.

 Once you have web hosting, the next step is website development.
-Some business owners use web design agencies, while others prefer a more hands-on approach.
+Like other businesses, some use agencies while others go hands-on to control their startup budget and operating expenses

-Network Solutions can help you embark on your new venture with the Basic hosting plan, which initially costs $2.99 per month and later renews at $8 per month.
-If you want a more professional look, our design team can help your business look as strong online as it is offline, or you can kick things off quickly with our AI-powered store builder, complete with checkout, tax, and marketing tools.
+If you want a more professional look, our design team can help your business look as strong online as it is offline, or you can kick things off quickly with our AI-powered tools, complete with checkout, tax, and marketing tools.
+Or if you prefer the DIY route, discover how to build a website using AI and get your business online your way.

 Initial inventory costs

 If you’re selling physical products, initial inventory is one of the first costs to consider.
-The budget for this can range from $500 to $5,000, depending on the type and quantity of products you plan to sell.
-Initial costs also include storage, packaging, and shipping.
+Your starting budget may range from $1,000 to $5,000 or more, based on what you sell and how much stock you need upfront.
+These initial costs also cover storage, packaging, and shipping.

 Some business owners keep products at home, while others use warehouses or third-party logistics (3PL) services, which may charge $1 to $3 per item.
 To save money, some sellers choose dropshipping, which eliminates the need for upfront stock and storage costs.